 Even so, unsecured personal loans typically have lower interest rates than credit cards or payday loans.
 Applying for a personal loan is relatively straightforward and typically requires your basic financial history.
 Many lenders offer applicants the option to see if they pre-qualify for a loan, which can give them an idea of the rates and terms available to them.

-SoFi personal loans have no origination fees and no prepayment penalties.
-Borrowers may also qualify for unemployment protection in the event they lose their job.
+SoFi personal loans come with no fees required.
+Borrowers may qualify for unemployment protection in the event they lose their job.